Vadims06/topolograph/README.md

 Topology sample
 ![](https://github.com/Vadims06/topolograph/blob/master/graph%20sample.png)

+## Vendor support
+* Cisco
+* Juniper
+* others (see below)

-# New textfsm templates creation for different vendors
+# Contribution.
+New textfsm templates creation for different vendors
-Please create five separate textfsms for different LSA types.
+In order to project supports different vendors you can help us by creating five separate textfsm files for different LSA types for one vendor.

 | TextFSM name | Purpose |
 | ------ | ------ |